e-salinas/Python_AuthenticationSystemandPasswordChecker/README.md

 A Python-based authentication system designed to handle secure user sign-up, login, and password strength verification.

-This project was built as part of my cybersecurity learning journey to better understand how authentication works at a foundational level while gaining skills using Python.
+I built this project as part of my cybersecurity learning journey to better understand how authentication works at a foundational level while gaining skills using Python.

 ---